 We trade our money for a burst of enjoyment – and then we find ourselves with a bunch of stuff that has little value (and a spare tire).

 Recently, I spent a few hours chatting with an old friend who told me he spends most of his discretionary money on his collections.
 He decorates his office with them and gets a ton of aesthetic appeal from them.

 The kicker?
 Those items can be resold pretty easily, often at a profit.

 This actually reminded me of my own experience during the big sell-off.
 Many of our collections sold for very little – we probably lost an average of 80% on our DVDs from purchase to re-sell.
 Yet, a few items actually recovered the money I put into them and a few earned even more – a few of my oldest Magic: the Gathering cards and several of my baseball cards actually returned a small profit on the resale, even after I got years of enjoyment out of them.

 It’s a win-win – you get the personal enjoyment out of the item, plus if you need the cash later on, you can re-sell the item and at least recoup your initial investment and perhaps turn a small profit.

 Inspired by all this, I started asking around, looking for ways that friends and other acquaintances spent their money on items that at least roughly held their value – or actually appreciated in value.
-Here are six suggestions that really stuck with me – ways that I might consider spending money in the future.
+Here are six suggestions that really stuck with me:

 What areas might you spend your discretionary money on (meaning, money primarily used for personal enjoyment) that will retain its value or perhaps earn a return?